RevealBi/Documentation/docs/user/fields/calculated/overview.md

 # Calculated Fields

-Analytics allows you to define new fields in the data set, named calculated fields.
+Reveal allows you to define new fields in the data set, named calculated fields.
 These fields are created by using expressions (formulas).
 An expression can be a combination of existing field(s), constant values
 and: